Chorlton, Cheshire East: Geography and transport

-The civil parish has an area of 377.13 ha.
+The civil parish had an area of 377.13 ha.
 The area is undulating, sloping gently upwards to the south and east, with an average elevation of around 65 m and a high point above 80 m in the south east, around West Heath.
 Outside Chorlton village, the land use is predominantly agricultural, with several farms including Chorlton Bank Farm, Heath Farm, Jubilee Farm and West Heath Farm.
 Several minor watercourses run through the parish, including Mere Gutter and Swill Brook, and numerous small meres and ponds are scattered across the area.
 There are a few small areas of woodland.

-The Crewe-to-Stafford railway line runs north west to south east through the civil parish, originally built as the Liverpool and Birmingham Railway; there are no stations within Chorlton.
+The Crewe-to-Stafford railway line runs north west to south east through the village, originally built as the Liverpool and Birmingham Railway; there are no stations within Chorlton.

 Chorlton Lane/Waybutt Lane runs broadly north–south from a T-junction at the northern boundary to Chorlton village; south of the village, the lane turns to run eastwards, and connects to the A531 just beyond the parish boundary in Staffordshire.
 Another lane runs westwards from the T-junction through the north of the parish to the village of Hough.
 The Crewe and Nantwich Circular Walk and South Cheshire Way long-distance footpaths cut through the north of the parish; the route of both follows part of Chorlton Lane and then crosses the railway at a footbridge near Heath Farm.